ccollins-21/Bellabeat_Case_Study/README.md

 smartwatch, from Bellabeat, will not only track your physcial activity throughout the day, but also will **automatically** track your night-time sleep.
 Since this is done automatically, there is no need for you to tell the device that you are going to sleep or put it in any kind of sleep mode, making it easy to track and manage your sleep.
-Our watches automatic sleep tracking feature, alongside its activity tracker, makes the struggle having to manually input everything effortless.
+Our watches automatic sleep tracking feature, alongside its activity tracker, makes the struggle of having to manually input everything effortless.
 After all, you may not even track it right, or worse, you forget.
 Never lose track again with your Bellabeat.”